neuphonic/pyneuphonic/README.md

 ```

 ### Saving Audio
-To save the audio to a file, you can use the `save_audio` function from the `pyneuphonic` package.
+To save the audio to a file, you can use the `save_audio` function from the `pyneuphonic` package to save the audio from responses from the synchronous SSE client.

 ```python
 from pyneuphonic import save_audio